mongodb/docs/source/includes/list-tables/integration-configurations.rst

    * - :guilabel:`New Relic Settings`

+     - .. include:: /includes/fact-new-relic-deprecated.rst

-     - Configures |service| to send metric data about your deployment to `New Relic <http://newrelic.com/>`_ for viewing through the New Relic MongoDB plugin.
+       Configures |service| to send metric data about your deployment to `New Relic <http://newrelic.com/>`_ for viewing through the New Relic MongoDB plugin.
 You can also use Insights for New Relic to run analytics on the collected data. |service| sends